How to Find a Freight Broker

 Utilize Other Resources to Compare Rates

 Don’t just take the broker’s word for it.
-Stay up to date on what the going rate is by utilizing other resources.
+Stay up to date on the going rate by utilizing other resources.
 Using an experienced dispatcher from time to time allows you to see if they can negotiate a better rate and evaluate if your broker is offering you the best freight rates in the current spot market (Freight Broker vs Dispatcher: What is the Difference?).
 Also, it is beneficial to diversify what resources you use to find loads.
 By utilizing a variety of resources like load boards, dispatchers, and brokers, you are able to access more data to secure higher-paying freight.

 Evaluate Your Business’s Track Record

 Have you been late on past loads?
 Or unreliable with following through on a freight agreement?
 It’s understandable that quality brokers want to partner with quality carriers they can count on.
-If a carrier backs out on a load last second, it can damage the relationship between the broker and shipper too.
+If a carrier backs out on a load at the last second, it can damage the relationship between the broker and shipper, too.
 A broker must ensure that he can rely on a carrier to follow through with the load to protect his reputation with shippers.
 By evaluating your own track record as a carrier, you can ensure that your reputation will attract quality brokers who want to partner with your business.

 Need more help getting your company thriving?
 Contact our team of trucking experts today!
 913.393.6100